kyma-project/examples/metrics-otlp/README.md

 prometheus.io/path: /myMetrics # optional, configure the path under which the metrics are exposed
 ```

-Having the annotations in place is everything you need, metrics ingestion should start automatically.

-Be aware of, that the agent is capable of scraping endpoints even if the workload is using istio and accepts only mTLS communication.
-As the agent itself should not be part of the Service Mesh in order to observe the Service Mesh, the agent uses a sidecar but having no traffic interception enabled at all.
-Instead it mounts the client certificate and uses the certificate natively for the communication.
-That is a [recommended approach](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings) by Istio itself.
+> **NOTE:** The agent can scrape endpoints even if the workload uses Istio and accepts only mTLS communication.
+Because the agent itself should not be part of the Service Mesh in order to observe the Service Mesh, the agent uses a sidecar but has no traffic interception enabled.
+Instead, it mounts the client certificate and uses the certificate natively for the communication.
+That is a [recommended approach](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings) by Istio.

 ### OpenTelemetry push-based

-That approach assumes that you instrumented your workload using the [OpenTelemetry SDK](https://opentelemetry.io/docs/instrumentation/).
+This approach assumes that you instrumented your workload using the [OpenTelemetry SDK](https://opentelemetry.io/docs/instrumentation/).
 Here, you only need to tell your workload to which target it should push the metrics.
 By using the deployed gateway, the application configuration does not need to be aware of any target backend, it only needs to get the static endpoint of the gateway.
-That can be achieved by configuring the SDK-specific [environment variables](https://opentelemetry.io/docs/reference/specification/protocol/exporter/).
-Also, if not done yet as part of your instrumentation, you strongly should configure a service name.
+To achieve this, configure the SDK-specific [environment variables](https://opentelemetry.io/docs/reference/specification/protocol/exporter/).
+Also, if not done yet as part of your instrumentation, it's strongly recommended that you configure a service name.

 ```yaml
 apiVersion: apps/v1